ZunairaSid/100-Days-Of-DevOps/README.md

 - [ ] Implement AWS CodePipeline to deploy AWS infrastructure through AWS CloudFormation.
 - [x] Created Cloud Formation template from existing resources using cloud former.<br>
 - [x] Use Security groups and Network Access Control lists to secure the different layers of a multi-tier network.<br>
-- [ ] Work with SQS standand queues and FIFO queues.
+- [x] Work with SQS standand queues and FIFO queues.<br>
+- [x] Create and subscribe to AWS SQS topics.<br>
+- [x] Work with SQS standard queue, send messages to the queue, use multiple consumers to process queue data, set queue attributes, and consume messages.<br>
-- [ ] Create and subscribe to AWS SNS topics.
+- [x] Create and subscribe to AWS SNS topics.<br>
+- [x] Create and subscribe to SNS topics using multiple endpoints (SMS, EMAIL & LAMBDA).<br>
 - [ ] Create a Beanstalk application using CLI .
 - [ ] Patch live kubernetes deployments and drain a node for maintenance.